mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-style-property-types.md

 - For the `clip-path`, `shape-outside` and `offset-path` properties, Mimcss provides implementations of the functions listed under the `<basic-shape>` CSS type.
 This includes `inset()`, `circle()` `ellipse()`, `polygon()` and `path()`.

 ## Proxy Interfaces
-Mimcss provides a number of *Proxy* interfaces such as `IFilterProxy`, `ITransformProxy`, etc. These are *callable* interface, which means that entities that implement them are functions and not classes.
+Mimcss provides a number of *Proxy* interfaces such as `IFilterProxy`, `ITransformProxy`, etc. These are *callable* interfaces, which means that entities that implement them are functions and not classes.
 All these interfaces derive from the `IGenericProxy` interface, which is defined as follows:

 ```tsx
 export interface IGenericProxy<T extends string>